 Metanoia is the original Greek term for ‘conversion’, which opens the Gospel of Saint Mark: ‘Repent and believe in the Gospel!’.
-Literally, a ‘turning around’ of one’s mind and hear t from one point of view to another, in ways that are more or less fundamental.
+Literally, a ‘turning around’ of one’s mind and heart from one point of view to another.
 One may be converted from country music to classical, or, more importantly, and in the most direct meaning of the term, from a more aberrant religion to the one, true Faith.
 In that process, we undergo an aversio a creatura – a turning away from disordered attachment to created things – and undertake a conversio ad Deum – turning towards the one, true God through the Faith He offers.

 Faith, as Thomas Aquinas defines it, adopted by the Catechism (#155), is an act of the intellect, assenting to the Divine truth, by command of the will moved by God through grace.
 Faith is both a gift – a grace from God on high, evident in the Damascus story of Saint Paul – but also a response to that grace, with the once proud and arrogant Paul’s humble response, what would you have me do, O Lord?

 After we make this ‘assent of our intellect’, we must continue to do so daily, moment by moment, commanded by our own will, even when the Faith seems darkest, as we see the will of God manifest in all the providential occurrences impinging upon us.
 Every decision is really its own ‘Damascus’ moment, whereby we respond to that grace of God flowing forth from His throne on high, leading all souls to heaven, if we must offer that fiat, ‘let it be done to me according to Thy will’.

 Each day he aimed ever higher; each day he rose up with greater ardour and faced with new eagerness the dangers that threatened him.
 He summed up his attitude in the words: I forget what is behind me and push on to what lies ahead.